graniticio/granitic/doc/tutorial/006-database-read.md

  * Select - You are executing a SELECT-type SQL query
  * BindSingle - You expect zero or one results and want the result bound into a supplied object (the *ArtistDetail*)
- * QId - You are supplying the Query ID of a previously templated query to execute
+ * QID - You are supplying the Query ID of a previously templated query to execute
  * Params - You are supplying one or more objects that can be used to inject values into your templated queries (the *ArtistRequest*)

 There are a number of variations on these methods, including binding multi-row queries into a slice of objects of your choice.
 Refer to the [rdbms GoDoc](https://godoc.org/github.com/graniticio/granitic/v2/rdbms)